Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 We can exclude the cases $x = z_1$ or $x = z_2$, which would violate the freshness requirement of $\rulepair$ because $x$ already appears in the bottom sequent.

 Assuming $x \neq z$, $x \neq z_1$ and $x \neq z_2$ it holds that

 and thus (\ref{eq:all:pair:given}) becomes

 So far, for permuting $\forall$ down over $\rulepair$ we assumed $x \neq z$.
 It remains to consider the case $x = z$.
-Because $x$ appears bound in the bottom sequent, by the pure-variable condition~$x$ can then occur neither in $\Theta$, $\Delta$ nor $b$.
-Moreover, by Remark~\ref{rem:subst:onlyfree}, since $x$ is bound in $\phi$, the $\rulepair$ inference can not have any effect on $\phi$.
+Since $x$ occurs bound in the bottom sequent, it cannot occur in $\Theta$, $\Delta$ and $b$.
+Since $\phi$ is in that sequent in the scope of a quantification upon $x$, the $\rulepair$ inference cannot have any effect on $\phi$.
 Hence, in the case $x = z$ the $\rulepair$ inference would have no effect at all.
 Just deleting this void inference is then the result of permuting.
 This concludes the specification of permuting $\rulepair$ down over $\forall$.

 We now turn to permuting $\forall$ down over $\ruleproj$.
-Under the assumption $x \neq z$, the given deduction then is as follows.
+Assuming w.l.o.g. that $z$ does not occur in any sequent of the proof and thus $x \neq z$, the given deduction is as follows.